WishKnish/KnishIO-Technical-Whitepaper/README.md

 4. user-friendliness and transparency, and
 5. decentralization and resilience

 Current leading solutions for building decentralized applications (dApps) leverage one of several consensus algorithms, including the computationally expensive Proof-of-Work (PoW), the much less transparent and potentially insecure Delegated Proof of Stake (DPoS), and the oligarchic Proof of Stake (PoS) where wealth equals influence.
 Each of these popular consensus algorithms sacrifices one or more Critical Factor in order to function.
-The purpose of this whitepaper is to demonstrate the Knish.IO distributed ledger technology, and its solution for effectively maintaining all four Critical Factors simultaneously while delivering state of the art deployments for dApps.
+The purpose of this whitepaper is to demonstrate the Knish.IO distributed ledger technology, and its solution for effectively maintaining all five Critical Factors simultaneously while delivering state of the art deployments for dApps.

 ---

 ## Introduction

 Since the Satoshi Nakamoto whitepaper, blockchain architecture (as one possible application of DLT - distributed ledger technology) has found initial trial applications in many industries, including banking, e-commerce, transportation, supply chain management, communication, and more.
 New applications are being imagined daily, and there seems to be no limit to the transformative reach of decentralization.
-However, before any single DLT solution can truly take hold, and position itself as a viable option for the long term, it must overcome the challenge of delivering four Critical Factors without which their influence will be limited to die-hard fans, early adopters, and blockchain enthusiasts.
+However, before any single DLT solution can truly take hold, and position itself as a viable option for the long term, it must overcome the challenge of delivering five Critical Factors without which their influence will be limited to die-hard fans, early adopters, and blockchain enthusiasts.

-WishKnish proposes a novel DLT solution that attempts to address all four Critical Factors:
+WishKnish proposes a novel DLT solution that attempts to address all five Critical Factors:

 ---